History of Christian universalism: History

-In 1978, Biblical scholar Richard Bauckham offered an academic survey of the history of universal salvation.
-He outlined the history thus:

-However, eternal punishment did not appear in official creeds until the pseudo-Athanasian Creed in the late 5th century, when all admit that endless hell's popularity was on the rise.
-Contrary to Bauckham, it is unknown which view (of endless hell, annihilation, or correctional hell) was most prevalent in the early Church.
-The doctrine of endless torment does not seem to have been as indispensable to Christian belief back then as, for example, the Trinity and Incarnation.
-That is shown by the early 5th century statements of St. Augustine of Hippo, a most formidable advocate of the endless hell view, who admitted that "very many" Christians saw hell as correctional and temporary and who considered his argument with them an "amicable controversy."
-St. Jerome attested around the same time that "many" believed that even the devil "will repent and be restored to his former place."

 Early Christianity

-According to Edward Beecher and George T. Knight, in the first 600 years of Christian history there were six main theological schools on hell: four of them were universalist, one taught annihilationism and the last taught endless torment.
-Many early Church Fathers have been quoted as either embracing or hoping for the ultimate reconciliation of God with His creation.
-The concept of a final restoration of all souls particularly had large appeal in the East during the fourth and fifth centuries.
+According to Edward Beecher and George T. Knight, in the first 600 years of Christian history there were six main theological schools: four of them were universalist, one taught annihilationism and the last taught endless torment.
+Marcion, a second-century heretic, formulated universalistic theories about God.
+But many early Church Fathers have been quoted as either embracing or hoping for the ultimate reconciliation of all creatures with God as well.
+The concept of a final restoration of all souls had large appeal particularly in the East during the fourth and fifth centuries.
+Even in the West at that time, according to St. Augustine of Hippo, "very many" refused to believe in the eternal punishment and softened the harder statements of Holy Scripture by interpreting them as non-literal threats and invoking passages speaking of mercy, and St. Jerome wrote that "many" believed that even the devil "will repent and be restored to his former place."